sandeepkadiyam/LIDAR_Obstacle_Detection/README.md

 # LIDAR_Obstacle_Detection
 **Lidar** Sensor is one of the crucial sensors in state-of-the-art autonomous vehicles.
 A high-resolution point cloud data of the scene surrounding the vehicle can be visualized using **Lidar**.
-In this project, Segmentation, Clustering, Downsampling and Filtering have been performed on real time point cloud data.
-The real time point Cloud Data can be seen below,
+In this project, Segmentation, Clustering, Downsampling and Filtering have been performed on real time point cloud data which can be seen below,

 <img src="media/beforeDS.png" width="850" height="400" />